By Bruce Burke

 The Killers are your classic new year’s resolution type.
-They make a decision to go all in, usually going on a fad diet and working out 5-7 days per week at a high intensity.
-If they are lucky, they will stick it out for a couple months and see positive changes in their body composition and fitness level.
-However, these people too often either end up getting hurt or will begin to burn out.
+They make a decision to go all in, usually going on a restrictive diet and working out 5-7 days per week at a high intensity.
+If they are lucky, they will stick it out for a couple months and see positive changes in both their body composition and fitness level.
+However, these people too often either burn out or end up getting hurt.
 The Killers almost always end up yo-yoing, going through the same cycle year after year.

 Perhaps even more unsuccessful are the Dabblers.
-They never fully commit to becoming more fit, preferring to view their efforts through the lens of “I work out as often as I can”.
-This approach okays roadblocks and frames the workout itself as being the objective, rather than the attainment of the individual’s goals.
+They never fully commit to becoming more fit, preferring instead to view their efforts through the lens of “I work out as often as I can”.
+This approach okay’s roadblocks and frames the workout itself as being the objective, rather than attaining one’s goals.
 Just like the Killers, this doesn’t work long term.
-In fact, it can be worse because it doesn’t work short term either!
-At least the Killers have a chance to experience the benefits, that is if they don’t break their backs trying to do it!
+In fact, it can be worse, because it doesn’t work short term either!
+At least the Killers have a chance to experience the benefits, provided they don’t break their backs in the process!

 Some Killers experience spectacular benefits and occasionally become long-term exercisers.
-Unfortunately, the same can’t be true for Dabblers.
-Dabblers never make enough of a commitment to experience the very real benefits that can sustain and inspire us.
-As they continue to dabble, they see limited benefits and begin to wonder, “What is the point?”.
+Unfortunately, the same can’t be said for Dabblers.
+Dabblers never make enough of a commitment to experience the very real benefits that exercise provides.
+As they continue to dabble, they see limited changes and begin to wonder, “What is the point?”.
 It is like deciding to see a psychologist, going to three sessions and declaring “therapy didn’t work for me”.
 What a joke!